User / Database Management

 - name: rhino

-databases: [grasslands, savanna]
+databases: [grasslands, forest]

 You can now apply the changes and see that the new user is created.
 This user is created with the same permissions and privileges as if you had created them without declaring a Secret first.
-For instance, in the above example, the rhino user has permissions to both the grasslands and savanna databases.
+For instance, in the above example, the rhino user has permissions to both the grasslands and forest databases.
 And just as if this Secret were created by the Operator, the Secret you've made will be connected to the PostgresCluster.
 This means that if you delete the PostgresCluster, the Secret will also be deleted.

 Note: If multiple Secrets have the same labels, the Secret with a name in the <clusterName>-pguser-<userName> pattern will be used.
 Otherwise, the secrets will be ordered based on their creation timestamp and CPK will use the secret with the oldest timestamp.